azureprizm/TV_Renamer/README.md

 - renames episodes sequentially
 - moves episodes into the correct show/season folder
 - preserves numbering across multiple discs
-- optionally splits long anime MKV files into individual episodes
+- optionally splits long anime or the Play all title (normally the largest and longest file you can rip within MakeMKV) MKV files into individual episodes

 ---